Cremation FAQs

 How soon after death can cremation take place?

-Is a casket required?
+Is a casket or container required?

 Are there special cremation caskets?